raihank43/timesheet-app/README.md

 - **Vercel**: A cloud platform for static sites and serverless functions, used for deployment.
 - **Tailwind CSS**: A utility-first CSS framework for rapidly building custom user interfaces.

-These technologies work together to provide a robust and efficient solution for tracking freelancer activities in the Timesheet App.

 ## Usage

 You can try the app on my deployment website here: https://timesheet-hh.vercel.app/,